The Chamberlain laboratory is focused on understanding and developing treatments for

 A major area of focus

-involves the development of viral vectors to deliver dystrophin or other genes
+involves the development of vectors to deliver dystrophin or other genes

 to muscle for gene therapy.
 These vectors are being tested for safety and for

-their ability to halt or reverse the dystrophic phenotype.
+their ability to halt and/or reverse the dystrophic phenotype.
 The primary vector

-being studied is adeno-associated virus (AAV), which efficiently transfers genes
+being studied is derived from adeno-associated virus (AAV), which efficiently transfers genes

 to skeletal muscle and heart.
 Methods are being developed for whole body systemic